 Jewels Doskicz, RN, is a freelance writer, patient advocate, health coach, and long-distance cyclist.
 She and her daughter both live healthfully with type 1 diabetes.

-By setting attainable weight loss goals, successes are within your reach.
+By setting attainable weight loss goals, success is within your reach:

 Start by adopting specific thoughts, such as: “I will pack my work lunch every day except Friday,” “I will only eat out once a week,” or “I will exercise five days a week.”
 These will be meaningful mantras because they are created by, and resonate with, you.